broboticscode/wave/README.md

 ## Installation
 ### ROS distribution
-The morph stack has been tested with the ROS Indigo and Kinetic distributions.
+The wave stack has been tested with the ROS Kinetic distribution only and all references will be for Kinetic packages.
 For instructions on installing ROS see the [ROS wiki](http://wiki.ros.org/).

 ### ROS package dependencies
-The morph stack uses the Turtlebot stack and ros_control.
+The wave stack uses the Turtlebot stack for many components and ros_control.
 Follow [installation instructions for the Turtlebot stack](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation).
 Other dependencies are linked as submodule from the morph repository.
 ```
-sudo apt-get install ros-indigo-ros-control ros-indigo-ros-controllers
+sudo apt-get install ros-kinetic-ros-control ros-kinetic-ros-controllers
 ```

 ### Create a catkin_workspace